dayton-outar/shillings/docs/EXPERIENCE/performance/LOOKING.TO.THE.FUTURE.WITH.HTTP2.md

 # Looking To The Future With HTTP/2

-This chapter covers:

-- Learning the history of HTTP/1 and its problems
-- Exploring the evolution of HTTP/2
-- Understanding request multiplexing and header compression in HTTP/2
-- Exploring how optimization practices differ between HTTP/1 and HTTP/2
-- Speeding crucial asset delivery with Server Push
-- Optimizing for HTTP/1 and HTTP/2 clients on the same server

 HTTP/1 served the web for decades, but modern websites place stress on its design.
 HTTP/2 addresses long-standing protocol limits with request multiplexing, header compression, secure transport expectations, and Server Push.

 ## Understanding Why We Need HTTP/2